stefan-baur/jesadido-poc/README.md

 - **Providing a multilingual console**, a user interface for simultaneously multilingual content-writing
 - **X-platformed code-generation** to get **internationalization components**

+## Delimitation

+This project is a standalone, all-in-one, non-headless application to show the feasibility of the above approach and its possibilities, only.

 ## Development Environment

 - Java SE Development Kit 8 (Java 8, JavaFX)